Huzaifa666/olympic-hero/README.md

 ### Challenges faced

- I faces some challenges in subsetting data at certain Points
+ I faced some challenges in subsetting data at certain Points